 Despite a more transparent process, the EU trade agenda is still dominated by corporate interests and there are still key issues of concern in this proposed agreement:

-- Restricting regulation of essential services The trade in services chapter is likely to be modelled on the controversial Trade in Services Agreement and services chapters in other EU agreements which open most services to foreign investment and restrict new government regulation of services.
+- Restricting regulation of essential services The trade in services chapter is likely to be modelled on the controversial Trans-Pacific Partnership Agreement and services chapters in other EU agreements which open most services to foreign investment and restrict new government regulation of services.
 For example, it could prevent regulation of energy services in response to climate change or prevent improvements in staffing levels in aged care or childcare.
 It could also stop governments from regulating to fix privatisation failures, as have occurred in vocational education services and privatise hospitals.

 - E-Commerce rules to suit the needs of global digital companies and restrict governments from regulating them.
 The EU model has some privacy protections, but in the wake of Facebook and other data abuse scandals, we need stronger privacy and other protections for consumers.
 Some proposed e-commerce rules also reinforce the global dominance of existing digital companies.

 - The EU wants greater market access for its global firms to Australian government procurement by removing local preference provisions for Australian local small and medium-sized enterprises (SMEs).
 The EU has signalled in its conditions for the WTO Government Procurement Agreement that it wants to remove Australian provisions that allow federal and state governments to give preference for government procurement contracts to local SMEs.
 This Is extremely serious as it is this provision which has enabled state governments to give preference to local steel and other products.
 The danger is that the Australian government will trade this off for agricultural market access.